 Usually we try to avoid NULLs, but sometimes we need to have a NULL instead of an actual value.
 When this need pops up, a helpful but little-known SQL function called NULLIF makes it possible.
 This post will introduce you to NULLIF and demonstrate its use in two example cases.
 In the article How to Tackle NULLS: The COALESCE Function , we got to know the COALESCE function.
 It returns the first not-null expression.

 You’re probably already familiar with simple SQL queries, such as “SELECT * FROM table”.
-Now you are wondering what to do when you have multiple tables and you want to join them.
+Now you are wondering what to do when you have multiple tables, and you want to join them.
 Exactly!
 JOIN is the key.
-In this tutorial, you will learn how to connect data from multiple tables using SQL JOINs.
+In this SQL JOINs tutorial for beginners, you will learn how to connect data from multiple tables.
 What are SQL JOINs?
 Databases usually have more than one table.
 JOINs are an SQL construction used to join data from two or more tables.

 It’s inevitable that some data in the database has no value what in SQL is represented by the NULL keyword.
 “No value” here is different from zero, false, or an empty string (but with exceptions!
 In Oracle database, NULL is the same as string of zero length).
 During playing with the database, treating NULLs are becoming more and more troublesome, therefore >MySQL standard provides help with some of the functions, like COALESCE.

 There are 250+ computer programming languages in popular use.
 Why should you learn SQL, or Structured Query Language?
-Why Should I Learn SQL?
+Why Should You Learn SQL?
+Why learn SQL?
+To answer this question, you should start with reflecting on your professional life.
 Are you interested in boosting your career?
 Wondering what skills are worth investing in?
 If you’re currently in your dream job, still searching for it, or even thinking about starting your own business, it pays to develop your technical skills.
-A solid technical background is highly in demand among recruiters, and it provides the necessary underpinnings for managing the IT side of your business.